alex3236/BackgroundMuterRS/README.md

 # BackgroundMuterRS

 Mute background games and applications!
+(Windows only)

+This my first try in Rust, so there's a high probability that there will be quite a few mistakes.

-## Configuration
+## Usage

-### Exclude Explorer

-If foreground app switched to explorer, do not execute the mute.
+A tray icon will be shown in the system tray when you execute.
+Click on it to open the main window.

+> [!NOTE]
+> The memory usage will be less until you open the UI for the first time.
+I tried freeing those memory after closing the window, but it seemed to cause a memory leak, so I gave up for now.

+Exclude explorer: When checked, File Explorer will not be recognized as a foreground app.

 ## TODO

-- [ ] Add whitelist mode
+- [ ] Whitelist mode